shahery/django-blog-project4/README.md

   the account and also edit profile option so they can edit the profile.

 # Testing
-  I have manually tested this project by doing the following:
-  * Passed the code through a PEP8 linter and confirmed there are no problems
-  * Given invalid inputs: strings when numbers are expected, out of bounds inputs, same input twice
-  * Tested in my local terminal and the Code Institute Heroku terminal
  ## Python and Javascript Testing:
   * automated tests for python and javascript were undertaken to check the functioning of the codes and it were all passed.
   ![Python-test](https://user-images.githubusercontent.com/95220937/178474580-cbe19091-6625-4829-87a4-65f8e51c60fc.png)
   ![js-test](https://user-images.githubusercontent.com/95220937/178474501-a6d41196-1658-4d5c-b913-6d01e29772f0.png)

  ## Validator Testing
+   I have manually tested this project by doing the following:
+   * Passed the code through a PEP8 linter and confirmed there are no problems
    * PEP8
      * No errors were returned from [PEP8 checker](http://pep8online.com/)
    * Html checker: